axem-solutions/example/docs/vscode_integration_guide.md

 1. [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug): This
 provides a front-end for debugging software running on ARM Cortex processors.
 This plugin feeds the commands for the GDB client, over the GDB machine interface.
-Meaning, the pluging must run alongside with the GDB client in the same container.
+Meaning, the plugin must run alongside with the GDB client in the same container.
 2. [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):
 Makes it possible to run the VSCode inside a container.